It is normal to feel some stress during pregnancy. Your body is going through many changes, and as your hormones change, so do your moods.

 - Feeling more aware of things

-PTSD occurs in as many as 8% of women during pregnancy, increasing their infant's risk of preterm birth or low birth weight.
+PTSD during pregnancy increases the risk of preterm birth and low birth weight.
 PTSD also increases the risk for behaviors such as smoking and drinking, which contribute to other problems.1

 Reducing stress is important for preventing problems during your pregnancy and for reducing your risk for health problems that may affect your developing child.
 Identify the source of your stress and take steps to remove it or lessen it.
 Make sure you get enough exercise (under a doctor's supervision), eat healthy foods, and get lots of sleep.

 Some women experience extreme sadness and/or anxiety during pregnancy and after giving birth.
 Many sources of information and support are available to help women experiencing depression or anxiety.
 Moms' Mental Health Matters explains some signs of these problems and provides an action plan for getting help.
 Talk to your health care provider if you feel overwhelmed, sad, or anxious.
 Treatment and counseling can help.

 Read the story of how a new mother was affected by depression after giving birth, and the steps she took with her care provider to overcome it.

 - March of Dimes.
 (2012).
 Stress and pregnancy.
 Retrieved January 6, 2016, from http://www.marchofdimes.org/pregnancy/stress-and-pregnancy.aspx